August 11, 2020

-Phishing is the leading form of social engineering attacks that are typically delivered in the form of an email, chat, web ad or website that has been designed to impersonate a real systems and organization.
+Phishing is a leading form of social engineering attack that is typically delivered in the form of an email, chat, web ad or website that has been designed to impersonate a real system, person, or organization.
 Phishing messages are crafted to deliver a sense of urgency or fear with the end goal of capturing an end user’s sensitive data.
 A phishing message might come from a bank, the government or a major corporation.

 Baiting, similar to phishing, involves offering something enticing to an end user, in exchange for login information or private data.
-The “bait” comes in many forms, both digital, such as a music or movie download on a peer-to-peer site, and physical, such as a corporate branded flash drive labeled “Executive Salary Summary Q3 2016” that is left out on a desk for an end user to find.
+The “bait” comes in many forms, both digital, such as a music or movie download on a peer-to-peer site, and physical, such as a corporate branded flash drive labeled “Executive Salary Summary Q3” that is left out on a desk for an end user to find.
 Once the bait is downloaded or used, malicious software is delivered directly into the end users system and the hacker is able to get to work.

 Quid Pro Quo

 Similar to baiting, quid pro quo involves a hacker requesting the exchange of critical data or login credentials in exchange for a service.
 For example, an end user might receive a phone call from the hacker who, posed as a technology expert, offers free IT assistance or technology improvements in exchange for login credentials.
-Another common example is a hacker, posed as a researcher, asks for access to the company’s network as part of an experiment in exchange for $100.
+Another common example is a hacker, posing as a researcher, asks for access to the company’s network as part of an experiment in exchange for $100.
 If an offer sounds too good to be true, it probably is quid pro quo.

 Piggybacking, also called tailgating, is when an unauthorized person physically follows an authorized person into a restricted corporate area or system.
-One tried-and-true method of piggybacking is when a hacker calls out to an employee to hold a door open for them as they’ve forgotten their RFID card.
+One tried-and-true method of piggybacking is when a hacker calls out to an employee to hold a door open for them as they’ve forgotten their ID card.
 Another method involves a person asking an employee to “borrow” his or her laptop for a few minutes, during which the criminal is able to quickly install malicious software.

 For all employees to be aware of the various forms of social engineering is essential for ensuring corporate cybersecurity.
-If end users know the main characteristics of these attacks, it’s much more likely they can avoid falling for them.
+If users know the main characteristics of these attacks, it’s much more likely they can avoid falling for them.